-How to increase your average order value with volume discounts this holiday season
+How to increase your average order value with volume discounts

 Have you ever seen a sale and convinced yourself, “C’mon!
 You’re basically losing money by not taking advantage of this!”
 While that never is truly the case, customers will reason with themselves in this manner.
 They will almost always focus more on the amount they’re saving than the added amount they’re spending.
 Volume discounts play right into this mindset.